 What Is the Philippine Visa on Arrival?

-Citizens from 39 eligible countries have the option of obtaining a Philippines visa on arrival.
-Visitors can queue at the border to apply for the visa after they arrive in the country.
+Citizens from more than 30 eligible countries have the option of obtaining a Philippines visa on arrival.
+Visitors can queue at the border to apply for the visa after they reach the Philippies.

-The visa on arrival for the Philippines allows eligible citizens to spend up to 59 days in the country.
-To apply for the visa, visitors need to:
+The visa on arrival for the Philippines allows eligible nationals to spend up to 59 days in the country.
+To apply for the visa, travelers need to:

 - Have a valid passport issued by one of the eligible countries

 - Complete the visa application form

 To avoid spending time queueing and processing the Philippines visa on arrival, travelers from Taiwan can apply in advance for a Philippines online visa waiver.
 The simple online application form only takes a few minutes to complete.

 More countries are expected to be added to the list of eTA countries in the future as the government plans to expand the digital scheme.